Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Interpreting Communication Schemes

 TopSim and BoSDis fail to account for non-trivial \revision{and variable} forms of compositionality, including some present in natural language \revision{\cite{korbak2020measuring,conklin2023compositionality}}.
 For example, TopSim based on Levenshtein distance of characters reflects an assumption that characters should not be modified or reordered under composition.
-Contrarily, we aim to consider all schemes in which messages are formed via a systematic composition of symbols (i.e., as opposed to a memorized ``hash function'') as compositional.
+Contrarily, we aim to consider \revision{any scheme where} messages are formed via a systematic composition of symbols (i.e., as opposed to a memorized ``hash function'') as compositional.

-One particular form of compositionality we aim to tease apart from others is \textit{concatenativity}, i.e., the degree to which composable symbols consist of uninterrupted streams of characters (analogous to phonemes) that are concatenated under composition. \footnote{\revision{This property is closely related to the constraint of \textit{integrity} in optimality theory, which prohibits output forms from containing multiple correspondents to an input form \cite{faithfulness_identity}.}} Using English verb conjugation as an example, ``played'' is a concatenative message consisting of ``play'' and ``ed.''
+One particular form of compositionality we aim to tease apart from others is \textit{concatenativity}, i.e., the degree to which composable symbols consist of uninterrupted streams of characters (analogous to phonemes) that are concatenated under composition.\footnote{\revision{This is closely related to \textit{integrity} in optimality theory, which prohibits output forms from containing multiple correspondents to an input form \cite{faithfulness_identity}.}} Using English verb conjugation as an example, ``played'' is a concatenative message consisting of ``play'' and ``ed.''
 By contrast, ``sang'' is a nonconcatenative message since the characters ``s\_ng'' correspond to the root ``sing,'' but are interrupted by ``a,'' which communicates tense.